NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/profiling.rst

     * **Time:** 30 min

     * Learn how to use **nsys** for performance analysis.
-    * Leran how to generate detailed reports for optimization.
+    * Learn how to generate detailed reports for optimization.

 NVIDIA Nsight Systems (nsys)